SortableJS/Vue.Draggable/README.md

 Required: `false`<br>
 Default: `(original) => { return original;}`<br>

 Function called on the source component to clone element when clone option is true.
-The unique argument is the viewModel element to be cloned and the returned value should be its cloned version.<br>
+The unique argument is the viewModel element to be cloned and the returned value is its cloned version.<br>
 By default vue.draggable reuses the viewModel element, so you have to use this hook if you want to clone or deep clone it.

 #### move